About

 Schema

-Each segment emits back-end schema into an individual JSON file that is used to generate client-side RPC modules.
-If you have different areas of your application (e.g. root, admin, customer), each area will have its own JSON schema file located at a configurable dir .vovk-schema/
+Each segment emits its back-end schema into an individual JSON file used to generate client-side RPC modules.
+If you have different areas of your application (e.g., root, admin, customer), each area will have its own JSON schema file located in a configurable directory .vovk-schema/

 .
 For a segment structure like this: